andrewmcodes/rubocop-linter-action/README.md

 Since GitHub actions and the checks API are continually changing, it is possible that there will be breaking API changes that affect this action.
 If so, please open an issue and I will look into it as soon as I can.

 ## Usage

+### Documentation

+**Please view the [official documentation](https://rubocop-linter-action.readthedocs.io) for more detailed instructions**, including how to setup and use a configuration file to customize the action.
+Note that you can set the version for the documentation you are viewing in the bottom right.

 ### Quickstart